keyhive/build_guides/docs/keyboards/sofle-rgb.md

 > ⚠︎ LEDs can be very temperature sensitive, however this variant with the tabs are much easier to use and less prone to burning out.
 Still, take care to not allow too much heat to transfer.

+- Tin one pad with a small amount of solder.
+- Place the LED into the cutout, orienting the notched tab with the line with the right angle on the silkscreen.
-Tin one pads with a small amount of solder.
-Place the LED into the cutout.
-Hold the LED in place with tweezers, and flow the solder under the tab.
-Let cool and solidify.
-Apply a tiny bit of solder to the remaining tabs.
-Test each LED as you go.
+- Hold the LED in place with tweezers, and flow the solder under the tab.
+- Let cool and solidify.
+- Apply a tiny bit of solder to the remaining tabs.
+- Test each LED as you go.

 ![](../images/sofle-rgb/ez-leds.gif)